coder/aibridge/README.md

 # AI Bridge

 AI Bridge is a smart proxy for AI.
 It acts as a man-in-the-middle between your users' coding agents / IDEs and providers like OpenAI and Anthropic.
-By intercepting all the AI traffic between these clients and the upstream APIs, Bridge can record user prompts, token usage, and tool invocations.
-AI Bridge is bundled as part of [Coder](https://github.com/coder/coder)
+By intercepting all the AI traffic between these clients and the upstream APIs, AI Bridge can record user prompts, token usage, and tool invocations.
+AI Bridge is bundled as part of [Coder](https://github.com/coder/coder).

 It solves 3 key problems: